Connect with others who understand.

 • Facial injury

-Multiple sclerosis is a chronic autoimmune disease in which the immune system attacks the fatty myelin sheath that protects nerves.
+MS is a chronic autoimmune disease in which the immune system attacks the fatty myelin sheath that protects nerves.
 The process of myelin destruction, known as demyelination, creates scars or lesions in the central nervous system.
 The lesions disrupt communication between the nerves of the brain and spinal cord.

 Although demyelination may not directly cause facial swelling, people with MS may find themselves at a higher risk of facial swelling if they develop other diseases or take medications that can cause swelling as a side effect.

-Comorbidities and Facial Swelling
+MS Comorbidities and Facial Swelling

 People with MS may develop additional diseases or comorbidities — the term for having more than one disease at the same time.
-Comorbidities often lead to additional symptoms and can result in facial swelling for people with MS.
+Comorbidities often lead to additional symptoms and may result in facial swelling for people with MS.

 Trigeminal Neuralgia

 The trigeminal nerves are two large nerve fibers that run along the side of your face from your ears to your eyes, cheeks, and jaw.
 Trigeminal neuralgia — also known as tic douloureux — is a sharp, stabbing nerve pain described as an electric shock that usually affects just one side of the face.
 This chronic pain is caused by a loss of myelin surrounding the trigeminal nerve.
-Trigeminal neuralgia occurs more often in people with MS compared with the general population.
+Trigeminal neuralgia occurs more often in people with MS compared to the general population.

 While electrical pain is the hallmark symptom of trigeminal neuralgia, attacks are sometimes accompanied by facial swelling as well as salivation, tears, and discolored skin.